vtexdocs/known-issues/docs/en/known-issues/Checkout/failure-to-add-data-in-the-deliver-to-another-address-step-causes-the-go-to-payment-button-to-disappear.md

 ---
-title: "Failure to add data in the 'deliver to another address' step causes the 'go to payment' button to disappear"
+title: 'Failure to add data in the ''deliver to another address'' step causes the ''go to payment'' button to disappear'
 id: cdZO8gGXDB1JZSj42AnVh
 status: PUBLISHED
 createdAt: 2022-01-24T21:42:52.750Z